Comparing Presidents, STDs

 Here are graphs…

 Gonorrhea seems to have peaked in the mid 1970s, and rates began to inch down under Carter.
 The trend accelerated under Reagan, finally coming to a halt a slightly reversing shortly after the 1995 Republican Revolution.
 Syphilis rates followed a slightly different path… falling under each President until Ronald Reagan, and then peaking in 1991.
 The 1990s saw substantial drops in syphilis cases, and Clinton made it something of a healthcare priority, culminating in the 1999 “National Plan to Eliminate Syphilis”.
-Sadly, this plan seems to be on hold, as the decrease in syphilis rates seems to be leveling off and even edging up slightly.
+Sadly, this plan seems to be on hold, as the decrease in syphilis rates seems to be leveling off and even edging up slightly, that’s why is better to check for these diseases, for instance this tool was designed to find an STD testing facility near you so you can make sure you’re healthy.

 Other than the fact that the Clinton administration put some focus into syphilis, I can only speculate on why the two diseases followed different paths.
 I believe gonorrhea is easier to cure, as it responds to common antibiotics, whereas syphilis seems to only be easy to cure in its early stages.
 (Anyone who knows anything about this – feel free to jump in and correct my ignorance.)
 Thus, in the… you know what?
 I don’t have an explanation.
 Anyone know what happened?